MuhammadHussain06/ai-inference-overhead-harness/README.md

-# Fraud Evaluation Harness — Containerized Testbed
+# AI Inference Overhead Harness — Containerized Testbed

-Containerized benchmarking testbed that measures the real latency/throughput cost of a live AI fraud-inference call vs. a network-equivalent mock baseline.
-One `docker compose up` reproduces the load-test results used in the accompanying thesis.
+Containerized benchmarking testbed that measures the real latency/throughput cost of a live AI fraud-inference call vs. a network-equivalent mock baseline. `docker compose up` brings the stack up; `run-suite.sh` + `analyze-results.py` reproduce the load-test results used in the accompanying thesis (see [Running](#running) for the full toolchain required).

 Integrates two previously separate services: